-Other symptoms of sleep apnea include wetting the bed, comparatively slow growth rate and trouble with morning headaches.
-While there are a few kids who are hyperactive and aggressive for no reason.
-These symptoms vary from every kid.
-Having sleepiness in daytime is a problem for one and for others, it could be even sweating during the sleep.
+Other symptoms of sleep apnea include wetting the bed, comparatively slow growth rate, and trouble with morning headaches.
+While there are a few kids who are hyperactive and aggressive for no reason, these symptoms vary from every kid.
+Having sleepiness in the daytime is a problem for one, and for others, it could be even sweating during sleep.
 The rib cage of a few infants will be going inward as they inhale, and they snore because of their trouble for breathing.
 You can even observe a few infants who sleep with their neck extended as well.

 How Is Sleep Apnea Diagnosed?